 Upon successful completion of Programme Stage 1 you will be able to: (i) discuss underlying concepts and principles associated with fundamental science and technology, (ii) to develop skills in time and quality management and (iii) present, interpret and evaluate quantitative and qualitative data within your subject of study appropriate to the formation of an engineer.
-At this stage, having gained all the necessary credits, you will either: (i) automatically progress onto Programme Stage 2 of the BEng (Hons) in Energy and Sustainability Engineering or (ii) decide to switch onto one of six other BEng (Hons) engineering degrees or (iii) leave the University with a Certificate of Higher Education in Engineering.
+At this stage, having gained all the necessary credits, you will either: (i) automatically progress onto Programme Stage 2 of the BEng (Hons) in Mechanical and Design Engineering or (ii) decide to switch onto one of the other six BEng (Hons) engineering degrees or (iii) leave the University with a Certificate of Higher Education in Engineering.